Ayush4122/Ayush4122/README.md

 - 🌱 I’m currently learning ...solidity(web 3.0), although i already have certificates of C++(@GeeksforGeeks) and Python(@Kaggle) Proficiency
 - 💞️ I’m looking to collaborate on ...
 Software development Projects, Data Science Projects , Web 3.0 Projects
 - 📫 How to reach me ... mail me at :- sharma.ayush4122@gmail.com , my linedin Profile link:-  linkedin.com/in/ayush-sharma-093a48254
+- I am currently new to this platform (sorry ಥ_ಥ ), -but soon enough i will upload three projects i am currently working on ,one on web 3.0 another on Data Science and one collection of mini projects on DSA.

 <!---
 Ayush4122/Ayush4122 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.